-7 Training
+8 Training

-- 7.1 The school recognises the need for SEND, training for all staff and governors.
+8.1 The school recognises the need for SEND, training for all staff and governors.
 This includes the induction of new personnel and the updating of existing expertise.
-The Executive Principal and SENCO will arrange training based on need. - 7.2 Training will be arranged in consultation with the Staff Development Co-ordinator and may draw on a range of institutions and providers. - 7.3 Support and guidance both formal and informal may be sought from specialist services.
+The

+Executive Principal, Inclusion Manager and SENCO will arrange training based on need.